 Surfshark VPN and NordVPN are both popular VPN services with millions of users around the world.
 Each VPN offers excellent apps and a large server network, but there are also some key differences we discovered in this comparison.
 To see whether NordVPN or Surfshark VPN came out on top, we conducted numerous speed tests with both services, and then closely examined all aspects of each VPN.

-Based on the latest test results, NordVPN was the clear winner.
+Based on the latest test results, NordVPN was the overall winner.
 NordVPN offers faster speeds, more security features, and better streaming capability — but Surfshark VPN is also not very far behind.

 This table highlights the key facts of each VPN as well as the latest discounts: